Trip info

 Moreover; you will continue the journey towards the alpine Himalayan valley, following the inward valley of the Langtang region.
 You can witness the diverse flora and fauna as you enter the Langtang National Park, home to the endangered red pandas and numerous animals and birds.
 The Tamang Heritage trek features lush forests, terraced fields, snow-capped Himalayan peaks, making it a must-visit destination of Nepal’s Himalayas.

-Customize Your Trek:
+Customize Your Tamang Heritage Trek:

 - This is a general itinerary, which can always individually be “tailormade”.
-The trek package can be redesigned or redeveloped as per your taste, For more information please contact us.
+The Tamang Heritage trek package can be redesigned or redeveloped as per your taste, For more information please contact us.

-We recommend that you schedule your arrival in Kathmandu in the morning or during the day.
+We recommend that you schedule your arrival in Kathmandu in the morning or afternoon.
 This will give you enough time to relax and recover from jet lag before starting your adventure.
-Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel.
-After checking in.
-You will be briefed about your upcoming adventure.
-If you have any doubts, check your equipment and visited to Thamel, the main tourist hub.
-Spend the night in Kathmandu.
+Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel where you will be served welcome drinks.
+After you have freshened up, your trek guide will brief you about your trip in the lobby of your hotel in the evening.

-Accommodation: Hotel (Hotel Vajra)
+Accommodation: Hotel Moonlight

 From Kathmandu, you will take a 8 –hour scenic drive to Syabru Besi, a little trading town for the Langtang area.
 After driving for 30 km, you'll approach pristine villages on the banks of the river Trishuli.
 From there you also get to view the enthralling panorama of the Himalayas, including the Annapurnas, Manaslu, Ganesh Himal, and peaks of the Langtang region.